-The BUF16820 programmable voltage reference allows fast and easy adjustment of 14 programmable reference outputs and two channels for $V{\rm COM}$ adjustment, each with 10-bit resolution.
-It allows very simple, time-efficient adjustment of the gamma reference and $V{\rm COM}$ voltages.
-The BUF16820 is programmed through a high-speed, standard, two-wire interface.
-The BUF16820 features a double-register structure for each DAC channel to simplify the implementation of dynamic gamma control.
-This structure allows pre-loading of register data and rapid updating of all channels simultaneously.
+The BUF20820 programmable voltage reference allows fast and easy adjustment of 18 programmable reference outputs and two channels for V{COM} adjustment, each with 10-bit resolution.
+It allows very simple, time-efficient adjustment of the gamma reference and V{COM} voltages.
+The BUF20820 is programmed through a high-speed, standard, two-wire interface.
+The BUF20820 features a double-register structure for each DAC channel to simplify the implementation of dynamic gamma control.
+This design allows pre-loading of register data and rapid updating of all channels simultaneously.

 Buffers 1-9 are able to swing to within 200mV of the positive supply rail, and to within 0.6V of the negative supply rail.
-Buffers 10-14 are able to swing to within 0.8V of the positive supply rail and to within 200mV of the negative supply rail.
+Buffers 10-18 are able to swing to within 0.8V of the positive supply rail and to within 200mV of the negative supply rail.

-The BUF16820 can be powered using an analog supply voltage from 8.5V to 18V, and a digital supply from 2V to 5.5V.
-The digital supply must be applied prior to, or simultaneously with, the analog supply to avoid excessive current and power consumption; damage to the device may occur if it is left connected only to the analog supply for extended periods of time.
+The BUF20820 can be powered using an analog supply voltage from 7V to 18V, and a digital supply from 2V to 5.5V.
+The digital supply must be applied prior to or simultaneously with the analog supply to avoid excessive current and power consumption; damage to the device may occur if it is left connected only to the analog supply for extended periods of time.
 Figure 7 shows the power supply timing requirements.